Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Getting Started
 ###############

-To setup the Security Onion AMI and VPC mirror configuration manually, use the steps below.
+To setup the Security Onion AMI and VPC mirror configuration, use the steps below.

 Create a Security Group for Sniffing Interface
 ----------------------------------------------